 On the other hand, we face the quadratic minimization problems in applications with large data sets, although they are typically unconstrained or the constraint structure is easy to deal with.
 As coming up with a solution is relatively easy, many solution methods for solving such problems are iterative, in that we keep updating solutions until we reach a certain stopping criteria.
-We learn these topics in IE539 Convex Optimization, but they are not the main focus of this course.
+We learn these topics in IE539 Convex Optimization, but NOT in this course.
 Instead, we focus on the first kind of optimization problems.
-At the end of this course, we will briefly touch on optimization methods that have modern applications such as machine learning and artificial intelligence.